 What is Mont Saint Michel?

-Before we tell you how to get there and all the deets, do you know what Mont Saint Michel is?
-We didn’t even know it existed until after we had booked our month stay in France.
+Before we tell you how to get there and all the other sweet deets, do you know what Mont Saint Michel is?
+We didn’t even know it existed until after we had booked our long stay in France.

 Mont Saint Michel has been used for military purposes, given its strategic location, a prison, and has served as a pilgrimage destination.
 Given its strategic position atop a rock that experiences multiple low and high tides throughout the day, it has always served its owners well, most notably during the 100 years’ war when the English tried to take it but failed.

 The abbey, dating back to the 10th century, has seen many pilgrimages made during low tide and is there today for us visitors to appreciate.
 Now a UNESCO heritage site, this pristine piece of history is a great reason to visit this region of France!

 How you get to Mont Saint Michel is very dependent on where you’re staying.
 If staying in the Normandy region like we were, we highly recommend you to take a car and witness the beauty of this part of France.
 Driving through Normandy was one of the best parts about visiting.
 However, if you’re in Paris, Nantes, the Loire Valley, or anywhere else for that matter, you have lots of options at hand.
 Hint: we still recommend driving!